yuruwang26/ELAP-seq-v4/README.md

 # ELAP-seq-v4

-Each replicate should contain an input library and an IP library.
+Each replicate should contain one input library and one IP library.
 The libraries are built with superscript IV or III.

 ## 1. processing of Fastq reads